-Fees: \$25/semester; AP Test Fee Credit: 1.0 Honors Elective
+Prerequisites Fees Credit None \$25/semester + AP Exam Fee, if applicable 1.0 Honors Elective

 AP Psychology will introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Included in the course is a consideration of the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Additionally, students learn about the ethics and methodology used by psychologists in their field of study and practice.
 This course is designed to meet the requirements of the College Board AP Psychology course.
 Students will receive 1.0 Honors Elective credit upon completion of this two-semester course (0.5 credit each semester).